xelAhcratiPsavilO/BB2/README.md

 - Write RSpec tests that expect errors
 - Use fail or raise to raise an error
 - Use a 'guard condition'
+- Write RSpec tests that expect errors
+- Use fail or raise to raise an error
+- Use a 'guard condition'

 ### User stories
 ```